nmusatti/docker-ce/README.md

 An Ansible role to install the official Docker Community Edition engine.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu LTS.
-At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 42, Fedora 41, Fedora 40, Ubuntu 24.04 and Ubuntu 22.04.
+At this time tests are run on Rocky Linux 10, Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 43, Fedora 42, Fedora 41, Ubuntu 24.04 and Ubuntu 22.04.

 Requirements